 Now, you can adapt the existing sample levels and add new ones within Worlds/Flying Cow Party

 .
-The levels will be sequenced through a case-insensitive, natural order sorting of their filenames.
+Only the scene files that start with a number in the filename are considered levels, and a natural order sorting is applied to their filenames.
 In other words, if you maintain the naming scheme of 1.tscn

 , 2.tscn